Welcome, we are glad you are here

 To contact the UK research team, please email: [email protected]

-This Phase and International work was funded by the European Union (EU) Joint Programme Neurodegenerative Disease Research (JPND), a global research initiative aimed at tackling the challenge of neurodegenerative diseases.
+This Phase and the International work of Cognisance was funded by the European Union (EU) Joint Programme Neurodegenerative Disease Research (JPND), a global research initiative aimed at tackling the challenge of neurodegenerative diseases.
 The JPND aims to increase coordination between participating countries in research aimed at finding causes, developing cures, and identifying appropriate ways to care for those with neurodegenerative diseases.

 This international group was led by Scientia Professor Henry Brodaty, Project Leader, Centre for Healthy Brain Ageing (CHeBA), University of New South Wales, Sydney, Australia.
 ‘Forward with dementia is Trademarked in Australia.